React Native Development FAQ – All You Need To Know

-For instance, as we mentioned quickly, native development environments were only working for a certain OS which means that to develop applications for different platforms, different developers were required.
+For instance, native development environments were only working for a certain OS.
+That means, in order to develop applications for different platforms, you need a help of different developers.

 More than that, cross-platform development and React community is constantly growing, Many functionalities we consider impossible few years ago, are now working perfectly without a need for native development.

 What’s the difference between React and React Native?